ynput/OpenPype/website/docs/artist_publish.md

 ### Rig

 Characters or props with animation controls or other parameters, ready to be referenced into a scene and animated.
 Animation Rigs tend to be very software specific, but in general they tend to consist of Geometry, Bones or Joints, Controllers and Deformers.
-Pype in maya supports both, self-contained rigs, that include everything in one file, but also rigs that use nested references to bring in geometry, or even skeleton.
+OpenPype in maya supports both, self-contained rigs, that include everything in one file, but also rigs that use nested references to bring in geometry, or even skeleton.
 By default we bake rigs into a single file during publishing, but that behaviour can be turned off to keep the nested references live in the animation scenes.

 Example Subsets:
 `rigMain`, `rigMocap`, `rigSim`, `rigCamera`, `rigMuscle`